Topologically semisimple and topologically perfect topological rings: Introduction

 We refer to the book~\cite[Sections~1.A and~2.A]{AR} for the definitions of \emph{finitely accessible} and \emph{locally finitely presentable} categories.
 In this section, we are interested in additive categories.
 Let us point out that the terminology in the literature is not consistent: what we, following~\cite{AR}, call finitely accessible categories, are called ``locally finitely presented categories'' in the papers~\cite{CB,Kra}.

 Let $\sA$ be a finitely accessible additive category and $\sA_\fp \subset\sA$ be the full subcategory of finitely presentable objects.
 Then $\sA_\fp$ is an essentially small idempotent-complete additive category.
 Conversely, any small idempotent-complete additive category $\sD$ can be realized as the category $\sA_\fp$ for a finitely accessible additive category~$\sA$.
-The category $\sA$ can be recovered as the category of ind-objects in~$\sD$ \cite[Theorem~2.26]{AR}.
-Alternatively, $\sA$ is the category of flat functors $\sD^\sop\rarrow\Ab$ (where, given a small preadditive category $\sD$, a contravariant additive functor $F\:\sD^\sop\rarrow\Ab$ is called \emph{flat} if the tensor product $G\longmapsto F\ot_\sD G$ is an exact functor on the abelian category of covariant additive functors $G\:\sD\rarrow\Ab$) \cite[Theorem~1.4]{CB}, \cite[Proposition~5.1]{Kra}.
+The category $\sA$ can be recovered as the category of ind-objects in~$\sD$ \,\cite[Theorem~2.26]{AR}.
+Alternatively, $\sA$ is the category of flat functors $\sD^\sop\rarrow\Ab$ (where, given a small preadditive category $\sD$, a contravariant additive functor $F\:\sD^\sop\rarrow\Ab$ is called \emph{flat} if the tensor product $G\longmapsto F\ot_\sD G$ is an exact functor on the abelian category of covariant additive functors $G\:\sD\rarrow\Ab$) \,\cite[Theorem~1.4]{CB}, \cite[Proposition~5.1]{Kra}.

 A finitely accessible additive category $\sA$ is locally finitely presentable if and only if $\sA$ has cokernels.
 In this case, the full subcategory $\sA_\fp$ is closed under cokernels in~$\sA$.
-Conversely, if the category $\sA_\fp$ has cokernels, then so does~$\sA$ \cite[Section~2.2]{CB}, \cite[Lemma~5.7]{Kra}.
+Conversely, if the category $\sA_\fp$ has cokernels, then so does~$\sA$ \,\cite[Section~2.2]{CB}, \cite[Lemma~5.7]{Kra}.
 In this case, an additive functor $(\sA_\fp)^\sop\rarrow\Ab$ is flat if and only if it is left exact, i.~e., takes cokernels in $\sA_\fp$ to kernels in~$\Ab$.
 So the category $\sA$ can be recovered as the category of left exact functors $(\sA_\fp)^\sop\rarrow\Ab$.

 The definition of a \emph{locally finitely generated} category can be found in~\cite[Section~1.E]{AR}.
 Any locally finitely generated abelian category (hence, in particular, any locally finitely presentable abelian category) is Grothendieck.
-In a locally finitely presentable abelian category, an object is finitely generated if and only if it is a quotient object of a finitely presentable object~\cite[Proposition~1.69]{AR}.
+Moreover, any locally finitely presentable abelian category is locally finitely generated and an object of it is finitely generated if and only if it is a quotient object of a finitely presentable object~\cite[Proposition~1.69]{AR}.

 Let $\sC$ be a locally finitely generated abelian category.
 An object $C\in\sC$ is said to be \emph{coherent} if $C$ is finitely generated and, for every finitely generated object $D\in\sC$, the kernel of any morphism $D\rarrow C$ in $\sC$ is also finitely generated.
 In any locally finitely generated abelian category, the class of all coherent objects is closed under kernels, cokernels, and extensions; so coherent objects form an abelian subcategory.
 A locally finitely generated abelian category $\sC$ is called \emph{locally coherent} if has a set of coherent generators~\cite[Section~2]{Ro}.